maylay/postActiv/CONFIGURE.md

     you do), but if using another message queue server that does not support acknowledgements you might need to disable this.

+* stomp_base64 (boolean, default false): whether to encode the queue item in base64.
+This is needed for some queue servers such as RabbitMQ to avoid encountering control characters.

 * redis_socket_location (string, default null): Unix domain socket location for Redis.
 If specified, the TCP settings below  be disabled.